-Comes in a 24cm Hanging Nursery Pot.
+Comes in a 15cm or 24cm Hanging Nursery Pot.

 The Fishbone cactus is a majestic and funky looking jungle cactus native to Mexico.
 These magnificent plants are sought after for their fast growing deep green wavy foliage and fragrant blooms, which are usually produced in Autumn and bloom at night, owing to one of its common names being the Queen of the night.
 It is said once flowering is over these gorgeous plants produce an edible fruit that tastes very similar to a gooseberry.

 These easy-care succulents make for ideal beginner plants as they can withstand bouts of neglect, however, like a jungle cactus variety, these lovely plants prefer moderate watering and high humidity.
 Place this stunner in bright indirect light or a spot that receives soft early morning or late afternoon direct light for best results.

 The Fishbone Cactus makes the perfect hanging plant but can look just as magnificent cascading from a beautifully styled shelf.
 A definite showstopper that will make all who see it green with envy.

 Please note: Fishbone Cactus is non-toxic to pets and humans.

 Quality: You'll find some natural calluses and blemishes on your plant - nothing wrong with it, just some natural cosmetic characteristic "finish".